input-output-hk/cip72-dapp-registration/README.md

-# Guide on how to register Dapp on Cardano blockchain
+# Guide on how to register Dapp on Cardano blockchain in Preview Network (closed beta)

 ## About us